East Syriac Rite: Usage

-Scope of usage

-Variety of terms used as designations for this rite reflects its complex history and consequent denominational diversity.
-Common term East Syriac Rite is based on the liturgical use of East Syriac dialect, while other terms reflect particular historical and denominational characteristics.
+The variety of terms used as designations for the rite reflects its complex history and consequent denominational diversity.
+The common term East Syriac Rite is based on the liturgical use of East Syriac dialect, and other terms reflect particular historical and denominational characteristics.

-The Syrian and Mesopotamian (Iraqi) Eastern Catholics are now commonly called Chaldeans (or Assyro-Chaldeans).
+The Syrian and Mesopotamian Eastern Catholics were commonly called Chaldeans (or Assyro-Chaldeans).
 The term Chaldean, which in Syriac generally meant magician or astrologer, denoted in Latin and other European languages (Greater) Syrian nationality, and the Syriac or Aramaic language.
-For Aramaic, it especially refers to that form which is found in certain chapters of Daniel.
-This usage continued until the Latin missionaries at Mosul in the seventeenth century adopted it to distinguish the Catholics of the East Syriac Rite from those of the West Syriac Rite, which they call "Syrians".
-It is also used to distinguish from the Assyrian Church of the East, some of whom call themselves Assyrians or Surayi, and even "Christians" only, though they do not repudiate the theological name "Nestorian".
-Modern members of the Assyrian Church of the East and the Ancient Church of the East distinguish themselves from the rest of Christendom as the "Church of the East" or "Easterns" as opposed to "Westerns", by which they denote Greek Orthodox, Syriac Orthodox or Latin Catholics.
+For Aramaic, the designation "Chaldean" especially refers to the form that is found in certain chapters of Daniel.
+The broader usage of the term continued until the Latin missionaries at Mosul in the 17th century adopted "Chaldean" to distinguish the Catholics of the East Syriac Rite from those of the West Syriac Rite, which they called "Syrians".
+It was also used to distinguish from the Assyrian Church of the East, some of whom called themselves Suraye or even only "Christians", not with repudiating the theological name "Nestorian".
+Modern members of the Assyrian Church of the East and the Ancient Church of the East distinguish themselves from the rest of Christendom as the "Church of the East" or "Easterns" as opposed to "Westerns" by which they denote Greek Orthodox, Syriac Orthodox or Latin Catholics.

 In recent times they have been called, chiefly by the Anglicans, the "Assyrian Church", a name which can be defended on archaeological grounds.
 Brightman, in his "Liturgies Eastern and Western", includes Chaldean and Malabar Catholics and Assyrians under "Persian Rite".

 The catalogue of liturgies in the British Museum has adopted the usual Roman Catholic nomenclature: